net-runner/lynx/README.md

-# Lynx - Links and bookmarks manager
+# Lynx - links and bookmarks manager

 This project was generated using [Nx](https://nx.dev).